William F. Mullen III: Military career

 While attending Marquette University, Mullen was commissioned in 1986 through the Naval Reserve Officers Training Corps program.
 From 1987 to 1990, he served as a Platoon Commander and Training Officer for the 1st Battalion, 3rd Marines in Kaneohe, Hawaii.
 He was then transferred to the Marine Corps Security Force Battalion at Mare Island, California, where he served as a platoon commander, executive officer, and Commanding Officer of the Fleet Anti-Terrorism Security Team Company.

 During this time, Mullen was deployed for Operation Desert Shield, and was also involved in counter-narcotics missions with Joint Task Force 6 (now known as Joint Task Force North).
 Following his tour at Mare Island in 1993, he attended the Advanced Artillery Officer Course at Fort Sill, Oklahoma.
 He then served as Commanding Officer of Fox Company, 2nd Battalion, 6th Marines.
 In 1994, he took part in Operation Sea Signal, the U.S. military's humanitarian mission in the Caribbean.
 From 1995 to 1996, he served in the 26th Marine Expeditionary Unit and in the 2nd Battalion 24th Marines in Milwaukee, Wisconsin.
 He later led a counter-narcotics mission in the Los Padres National Forest in California.

 Mullen was the Marine aide to President Bill Clinton from 1999 to 2001.
 He then attended the School of Advanced Warfighting in 2001.
 By 2004, he served as Executive Assistant to the Deputy Director for Regional Operations, and then as Divisions Plans Officer in the 2nd Marine Division in Camp Lejeune, North Carolina.

 In 2005, Mullen was deployed to Fallujah, Iraq, as Operations Officer for the Regimental Combat Team 8, 2nd Marine Division.
 In 2007, he commanded 2nd Battalion, 6th Marines in Fallujah.
 After his tour ended, he attended the Naval War College in Newport, Rhode Island earning a Master`s degree.
 In 2009, he commanded the Marine Corps Tactics and Operations Group in Twentynine Palms, California.

 In July 2012, he was assigned as the Commanding General, Education Command, and President of Marine Corps University.
 On October 12, 2012, Mullen was promoted to brigadier general.
 Mullen served as Director, Capabilities Development Directorate, Marine Corps Combat Development Command in Quantico, Virginia.

 In July 2016, he assumed command of Marine Corps Air Ground Combat Center Twentynine Palms.
 That same year, he was also redeployed in support of Operation Inherent Resolve..
 In July 2017, he was promoted to Major General.

-In June 2018, Maj.
-Gen. Mullen assumed command of Training and Education Command.
-On August 3, 2020, he was succeeded by Lt.
-Gen. Lewis A. Craparotta.
+In June 2018, Mullen assumed command of Training and Education Command.
+On August 3, 2020, he was succeeded by Lewis A. Craparotta.